jjinking/cats-book/NOTES.md

 ### `Semigroupal` applied to `Monads`

-`Semigroupal` applied to `Monads` may result in the surprising and less useful behaviors, to provide high-level consistent semantics not yet covered in the book
+`Semigroupal` applied to `Monads` may result in surprising and less useful behaviors, to provide high-level consistent semantics with `flatMap`

-`Semigroupal`s can be useful for data types that do not have `Monad`
+`Semigroupal`s can be useful for data types that do not have `Monad` instances